Bongo (short story)

-"Little Bear Bongo" is a children's story written by Sinclair Lewis, first published in the September 1930 issue of Cosmopolitan magazine, with illustrations by Josep Segrelles (under the name José Segrelles).
+"Bongo" is a children's story written by Sinclair Lewis, first published in the September 1930 issue of Cosmopolitan magazine, with illustrations by Josep Segrelles (under the name José Segrelles).

 Synopsis

 Bongo, a young Kamchatka brown bear trained to do acrobatics and other tricks mimicking humans, is content with his life as the star and main breadwinner of a circus teetering on the edge of bankruptcy.
 When the circus train attempts a journey through the Rocky Mountains in Colorado, an accident jars Bongo's cage loose.
 Terrified by the noises, he flees into the wilderness and eventually into a clearing inhabited by many wild black bears.

 For the next year, Bongo attempts to befriend the wild bears, who find his civilized behavior annoying and continuously shun him.
 After he learns to hunt wild animals and defend himself, he is still too peaceful for wild bear approval, and his attempts to mate with the she-bear Silver Ear lead him to fail dismally in competing for her affection with a surly, violent he-bear named Lump Jaw.
 After his first hibernation, Bongo discovers that Silver Ear had Lump Jaw's cubs, and she viciously drives him away.

 A brokenhearted Bongo leaves the clearing and travels west, where he comes across the town of Conquistadore.
 It is hosting another circus, which immediately attracts Bongo.
 Heedless of the citizens' panic, he rushes into the big top and prostrates himself before the ringmaster.
 Recognizing an already-trained bear, the circus accepts him once again into a lap of luxury, with its other bear – a similarly civilized and pacifistic female – as his mate.